sunaku/tork/README.md

 * `$test_loop_config.after_all_tests` is a lambda function that is executed inside the master process after all tests have finished running.
-It is passed four things: whether all tests had passed, the time when test execution began, a list of test files, and the exit statuses of the worker processes that ran them.
+It is passed (1) a list of passing test files along with the exit statuses of the worker processes that ran them, (2) a list of failing test files along with the exit statuses of the worker processes that ran them, (3) the time when test execution began, and (4) how many seconds it took for the overall test execution to complete.

-  For example, to display a summary of the test execution results as an OSD notification via libnotify, add the following to your configuration file:
+  For example, to display a summary of the test execution results as an OSD notification, add the following to your configuration file:

-      $test_loop_config.after_all_tests = lambda do |success, ran_at, files, statuses|
+      $test_loop_config.after_all_tests = lambda do |passes, fails, started_at, elapsed_time|
-        icon = success ? 'apple-green' : 'apple-red'
+        success = fails.empty?

-        title = "#{success ?
-'PASS' : 'FAIL'} at #{ran_at}"
+        title = started_at.strftime("#{success ?
+'PASS' : 'FAIL'} at %X on %x")

-        details = files.zip(statuses).map do |file, status|
-          "#{status.success? ? '✔' : '✘'} #{file}"
+        message = '%d ran, %d passed, %d failed in %0.1f seconds' % [passes.length + fails.length, passes.length, fails.length, elapsed_time]

+        Thread.new do # launch in background
+          system 'notify-send', '-i', "dialog-#{success ? 'information' : 'error'}", title, message or system 'growlnotify', '-a', 'Xcode', '-m', message, title or system 'xmessage', '-timeout', '5', '-title', title, message or puts title, message
         end
-        system 'notify-send', '-i', icon, title, details.join("\n")
       end

-  Also add the following at the top of the file if you use Ruby 1.9.x:

-      # encoding: utf-8

-  That will prevent the following errors from occurring:

-      invalid multibyte char (US-ASCII)

-      syntax error, unexpected $end, expecting ':'
-      "#{status.success? ? '✔' : '✘'} #{file}"
-                            ^

 License